DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Key Contributions

-* Development of a hybrid fuzzy-neural forecasting system
+* Development of a hybrid fuzzy-neural forecasting model
-* Integration of rule-based and machine learning techniques
+* Integration of rule-based and machine learning approaches
-* Comparative analysis of multiple models
+* Comparative evaluation of multiple models
-* Visualization-driven evaluation of forecasting performance
+* Visualization-driven analysis of forecasting performance
 * Implementation of an interactive GUI-based system

 ---